-Florida Prepaid Tuition Plan - Students who participate in the Florida Prepaid Tuition Plan must present a valid Florida Prepaid Identification card and a photo ID to a at the Cashiers Office each semester they register for classes as well as whenever they make a schedule change during the add/drop period of each semester.
+Florida Prepaid Tuition Plan - Students who participate in the Florida Prepaid Tuition Plan must submit a valid Florida Prepaid Identification card and CF Florida Prepaid Form to the Cashiers Office each semester they register for classes as well as whenever they make a schedule change during the add/drop period of each semester.
 The card must apply to the appropriate academic year and be signed by the student.
-Students participating in this tuition plan are responsible for any amounts not covered by their plan , and any remaining balance must be paid by the fee due date on the student's schedule.
+Students participating in this tuition plan are responsible for any amounts not covered by their plan, and any remaining balance must be paid by the fee due date on the student's schedule.
 Keep a copy of the cashier's receipt for verification should any questions arise.